chopinrlz/powerpass/README.md

 # PowerPass
-A PowerShell module for secret storage and retrieval based on the KeePass 2.55 implementation.
+A PowerShell module for secret storage and retrieval from KeePass 2 databases or PowerPass lockers using encryption based on the Windows Data Protection API.
 This module will allow you to fetch secrets from any KeePass database compatible with KeePass 2.55.
-This module is currently only compatible with Windows since KeePassLib is compiled on the .NET Framework.
+This module also allows you to store and retrieve secrets from a PowerPass locker file generated and encrypted automatially by this module.
+This module is currently only compatible with Windows since KeePassLib is compiled on the .NET Framework and the Data Protection API is a Windows-only feature.
+There are plans to extend this module to work cross-platform in the future with native PowerPass locker support.
 # Deployment
 PowerPass comes with a deployment script which will compile the KeePassLib and deploy the module.
 Clone this repository to a writeable folder on your local machine.
 Open Windows PowerShell 5.1 and run ```.\Deploy-Module.ps1``` to compile and deploy this module.
 ## Prerequisites